-Communicable Disease Briefing – COVID-19 Safe Work Practices
+COVID-19 Safe Work Practices On A Fishing Vessel

-This is an unprecedented time for everyone in the fishing industry and it is challenging to develop safe work practices that can be applied to all fishing vessels given the type of vessel, vessel size and crew size.
-The Communicable Disease Briefing COVID-19 Safe Work Practice has been developed using the most-up-to-date public health information available on COVID-19 and is subject to change as new information on COVID-19 becomes available.
-It is presented as a guideline for fish harvesters to use to prevent the spread of COVID-19 on their vessel and amongst their crew.
-It is important to note however that, given the limited space on board most small fish vessels, if any person on board the vessel has COVID-19, it will be difficult to contain transmission of the virus to the rest of the crew.
+The Communicable Disease Briefing COVID-19 Safe Work Practice has been developed as a guideline for fish harvesters to use to prevent the spread of COVID-19 on a vessel and amongst crew.
+It is important to note however, that given the limited space on board most small fish vessels, if any person on board the vessel has COVID-19, it will be difficult to contain transmission of the virus to the rest of the crew.

 We know that not all vessels will feel it feasible to implement every best practice within this document.
 It is the intention that harvesters will apply what they can from this document to ensure the safest work environment possible for themselves and their fellow crew members.